thedev132/hcb/dev-docs/guides/stripe_payouts.md

 ::PendingEventMappingEngine::Map::Single::Donation.new(canonical_pending_transaction: cpt).run
 ```

 As you can see, it’s pretty similar for both donations and invoices. `RawPendingInvoiceTransactionService` and `RawPendingDonationTransactionService` create one `RawPendingInvoiceTransaction` or one `RawPendingDonationTransaction`.
-These models will serve as the source for our Canonical Pending Transaction.
+These models will serve as the source for our `CanonicalPendingTransaction`.
 For invoices, the `amount_cents` on `RawPendingInvoiceTransaction` is `invoice.amount_paid`.
 This is because sponsors can underpay invoices if they pay via bank transfer.

 We then import them in as CPTs, that’s the second service in the list.
 We use the details in `RawPendingInvoiceTransaction` or `RawPendingDonationTransaction` to the set the `amount_cents` etc.

-We then map these pending transactions and front them.
-This gives organisations instant access to this money, even though it isn’t technically in our bank account.
+Next, we map these pending transactions and front them.
+This gives organisations instant access to the money, even though it isn’t technically in our bank account.

 But now we need to get that money into our account and canonise this transaction.